AadarshDevi/FloatDataVisualizer/Download.md

 ### Variables and Values
 <dl><dt>commPort</dt>
-  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.<br>Default value: COM3</dd>
+  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.
+    <br>Default value: COM3</dd>
 </dl>
 <dl><dt>baudRate</dt>
-  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.<br>Default value: COM3</dd>
+  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.
+    <br>Default value: 115200</dd>
 </dl>
 <dl><dt>packetData</dt>
-  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.<br>Default value: COM3</dd>
+  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.
+    <br>Default value: PN12-MiramarWaterJets,pkt-</dd>
 </dl>
 <dl><dt>startDataTransfer</dt>
-  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.<br>Default value: COM3</dd>
+  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.
+    <br>Default value: --start-data-transfer</dd>
 </dl>
 <dl><dt>endDataTransfer</dt>
-  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.<br>Default value: COM3</dd>
+  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.
+    <br>Default value: --end-data-transfer</dd>
 </dl>
 <dl><dt>dataGroupName</dt>
-  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.<br>Default value: COM3</dd>
+  <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.
+    <br>Default value: Group</dd>
 </dl>